Calapan: Demographics

+Language

+Tagalog is the main dialect of Calapan City.

 Economy

 The city's economy is dependent on agriculture and fishing.
-However, a growing industry in machinery and tourism has contributed well to the city's annual income making it one of the fastest growing new cities in the country for the last 10 years.
+However, a growing industry in machinery and tourism has contributed well to the city's annual income, making it one of the fastest growing new cities in the country for the last 10 years.

 Since 1998, the city has experienced rapid development.
 The establishment of a special development area, particularly an eco-zone for light industries located at the Urban Development Area (Lumangbayan and Guinobatan), has been promoted and now serves as growth area which generates employment and spurs economic opportunities.
 Such industries focus on agro-industrial based activities such as food processing, handicraft making, furniture making and other related activities.

 Calapan plays a major role in the Philippine economy as one of the major food suppliers in the country.
 The city is also a major exporter of rice supplying to Metro Manila and major parts of Luzon making it both an agriculturally-progressive and urbanized city.
 The five major crops are rice, citrus, banana, rambutan and lanzones.
 The top five industries in Calapan are trading, tourism, services, marine and aquatic, and food processing.

 Calapan serves as the province's industrial hub.
 It plays a pivotal role in the economic development of the province and its adjacent areas.